jonaslu/sider/README.md

 <img src="assets/logo.svg" height=200 style="margin-bottom: 20px">

 # Introduction
-Sider is a command-line tool for running and restoring multiple databases locally.
+Sider is a command-line tool for installing, running, ruining and reverting databases locally..

 ![The-power-of-sider](/assets/the-power-of-sider.gif?raw=true)

- It was a [slow revelation](https://www.iamjonas.me/2020/05/sider-10-ode-to-yak-shaving.html) that I'm not perfect, and there wasn't a tool for that (yet).
-With sider you can run multiple databases with multiple versions on multiple ports with multiple ease!
+Sider was created because there's always a database somewhere.
+System-wide installs is cumbersome and reusing system-wide databases over several projects gets out of hand.
+Sider is a quick start and go solution.

+In sider a fresh database is a simple terminal command away.
+Run it and when done shut it down via ctrl+c.

+Internally sider manages bind-mounts to persist the data and uses official docker images.
+You work on copies of your data and can revert back to the initial state anytime.
+You can also set and save ports and versions on each individual database.

 # For the impatient and brave
 Say to yourself: "I have docker and nodejs installed" three times.